Indian shares hit near 3-week high after strong earnings reports

-Shadow bank Bajaj Finance (BJFN.NS) climbed as much 3.5% to its highest since April 8 following a jump in its March-quarter profit.
-Bajaj Finserv (BJFS.NS), which is set to report its quarterly results later in the day, rose 2.7%. nFWN2MK0SD]
+Shadow bank Bajaj Finance climbed as much 3.5% to its highest since April 8 following a jump in its March-quarter profit.
+Bajaj Finserv, which is set to report its quarterly results later in the day, rose 2.7%. nFWN2MK0SD]

-Two-wheeler maker TVS Motor Company (TVSM.NS) jumped 10% after beating profit estimates.
-Peers Hero MotoCorp (HROM.NS) and Bajaj Auto (BAJA.NS), both Nifty 50 components, rose 2.3% and 3%, respectively.
+Two-wheeler maker TVS Motor Company jumped 10% after beating profit estimates.
+Peers Hero MotoCorp and Bajaj Auto, both Nifty 50 components, rose 2.3% and 3%, respectively.

 Meanwhile, S&P Global Ratings said the second COVID-19 wave in India poses downside risks to GDP and heightens the possibility of business disruptions, adding that the high number of infections presents a “significant contagion risk” to other geographies.